Degree: Bachelor of Science in Public Health

 A degree in Public Health prepares students to become professionals who promote the health of the general public through education and skills for individuals and communities.
 Public Health professionals are leaders who engage in advocacy for policies that enhance and ensure healthy populations.
 Students who earn a degree in Public Health are prepared to work with government agencies, non-profit organizations, hospitals, and corporations at the local, national, and global levels and for graduate study.

 A degree in Public Health prepares students for positions with agencies and organizations in the community whose mission is to improve the health of the public through education and advocacy.
 Starting salaries for Public Health Graduates could be anywhere in the range of $30,000-$35,000.
-Graduates of the program could be employed by some of the following:
+Graduates of the program could be employed by some of the following:ed to work with government agencies, non-profit organizations, hospitals, and corporations at the local, national, and global levels and for graduate study.

 Potential Career Settings: